iBeeXYZ/ClienThings/README.md

 **ClienThings** is a project to simulate more things client-side.
 For example, if you eat food, the animation only ends when the server indicates it will.
 This mod fixes that and therefore compensates for the ping.
+You can use ClienThings on your server to find out if a player is using **ClienThings**.

 Currently this mod compensates for :
 - Consumables (90%)
 - Elytras (95%)
+- Firework rocket (100%)
+- Cooldowns (100%)

 Coming Soon™ :
-- Cooldowns
-- Fall damage
 - Interfaces
-- End Crystal Placement (Use [Marlow Crystal Optimizer](https://modrinth.com/mod/marlow-crystal-optimizer) in the meantime)
+- End Crystal Placement
-- Knockback (in some case)
 - Game mode change
 - Sneaking state
-- Firework rocket
 - Potion Effects
 - Tchat
+- Sounds
 - Crafting
 - Weapons (Bow/Crossbow, etc.)
 - Note block